Xilinx/RFNoC-HLS-NeuralNet/README.md

 include $(OOT_DIR)/Makefile.inc
 ```

-This syntax should be generated correctly if you use the uhd_image_builder or uhd_image_builder_gui scripts, pointing to the rfnoc-hls-neuralnet as an Include file.
+This syntax should be automatically generated correctly if you use the uhd_image_builder or uhd_image_builder_gui scripts, pointing to the rfnoc-hls-neuralnet as an Include file.

 ## Workflow